aristanetworks/quicktrace-public/README.md

 QTRACE can be extended to support new datatypes as well – see below.
 #### QPROF0( fixed, dynamic )
-(and QPROF1 … QPROF9.)
+*(and QPROF1 … QPROF9.)*

 This macro counts the amount of time that elapses between the QPROF statement and the exit from the enclosing basic block.
 The fixed and dynamic parameters are entered into the log when the trace is executed, exactly like the QTRACE macros.
 When the innermost enclosing basic block is exited, a per-message time counter is incremented in the QuickTrace file, recording the number of processor ticks that elapsed between the initial trace and the exit point. context switches are not specially handled, so if the process was context switched out during this interval, then that time is still accounted in the total and billed to the QPROF statement.
-Note: The macro uses a stack allocated object with a fixed name in an RAII pattern, and so QPROF can only be used once per basic block.
+Note: The macro uses a stack allocated object with a fixed name in a RAII pattern, and so QPROF can only be used once per basic block.
 Note: QPROF0 is not a single statement.
 You cannot do this:
 ```c++
 if( blah )